Zeppelin500/MBusino/README.md

 - OneWire 5x e.g. DS18B20, temperature
 - I²C e.g..
 BME280, temperatur, r. humidity, air pressure

+M-Bus decoding use the project's own library [**MBusinoLib**](https://github.com/Zeppelin500/MBusinoLib).
+Test the library [**via Wokwi.**](https://wokwi.com/projects/402235052803622913)

-### Mbusino has a captive and setup portal to configure WiFi, MQTT, M-Bus, and Sensors
+Mbusino has a captive and setup portal to configure WiFi, MQTT, M-Bus, and Sensors.
 The Board is usable for "only M-Bus" or "only sensor meassuring" as well.

 ## Access Point to configure,  MBusino Setup Portal